By:

 22.4882 | 37.3251 | 59.8133 | 30.42% |

-Table 2: Over all heat gain which is the combination of solar gain and external conduction gain has been analysed by changing the U values and SHGC.
+Table 2: Overall heat gain which is the combination of solar gain and external conduction gain has been analysed by changing the U values and SHGC.

 Solar heat gain coefficient (SHGC): The ratio of the solar heat gain entering the space through the fenestration area to the incident solar radiation.
-Solar heat gain includes directly transmitted solar heat and absorbed solar radiation, which is then re-radiated, conducted, or convicted into space.
+Solar heat gain includes directly transmitted solar heat and absorbed solar radiation, which is then re-radiated, conducted, or convected into space.

-The relationship between the thermal transmittance and solar heat gain coefficient has been studied in the following analysis and impact has been presented.
+The relationship between the thermal transmittance and solar heat gain coefficient has been studied in the following analysis and the impact has been presented.
 For the purpose of analysis, the U values and SHGC of different fenestration of glazing are considered whilst the rest of the inputs are kept identical in all cases.

 Five options have been considered comparing with the ASHRAE 90.1 baseline case and further enhancement to the U value and the reduction of SHGC.
-Kindly note that this article focuses only on the enhancement on fenestration whilst the rest of the parameters are kept identical.
+Kindly note that this article focuses only on the enhancement of fenestration whilst the rest of the parameters are kept identical.
 Table 1 exhibits the assumptions considered in each simulation.

 Parameter | Total system energy (MWh) |